armakuni/fidelity-docker-workshop/exercise-4/README.md

 ### Questions

-- How would could this be useful in your develop workflow? (hint: isolation, micro services, development & testing)
+- How could this be useful in your develop workflow? (hint: isolation, micro services, development & testing)

 ## creating our own compose file

 Create a file name `docker-compose.yml` this is the standard naming convention, not required however, you would have to use the `-f` and path for non-standard name.

-We need to instruct docker compose which version, latest being `3.9` followed by what `services` we wish to create and configure:
+We need to instruct our docker compose YAML file which specification version of compose to use, the latest being `3.9` followed by what `services` we wish to create and configure:

 ```yaml
 version: "3.9"